The History of Sanskrit: The Root of Indian Languages

 Rigveda manuscript

 When exploring the rich tapestry of Indian languages, one thread connects them all: Sanskrit.
 Often called "the mother of languages," Sanskrit (संस्कृतम्, Saṃskṛtam) has been a cornerstone of linguistic and cultural heritage in India for thousands of years.
-Its influence extends far beyond India, shaping not only the development of regional languages but also enriching global knowledge systems including modern linguistics studies in the west.
+Its influence extends far beyond India, shaping not only the development of regional languages but also enriching global knowledge systems, including modern linguistics studies in the west.
 Let’s take a closer look at the history of Sanskrit, its significance, and how it continues to thrive today.

 What is Sanskrit?